 For example, say a golfer hits their drives around 250 yards, but an illegal golf ball can add another 15 to 20 yards, giving the player the longest drives they’ve ever hit in their golfing journey.

-For golfers with slower swing speeds, a non-conforming golf ball designed to provide more distance will undoubtedly offer aerodynamic lift, maximize ball velocity, and significantly reduce side spin, resulting in more control that translates to straighter, longer ball flight.
+For golfers with slower swing speeds, a non-conforming golf ball designed to provide more distance will undoubtedly offer aerodynamic lift, maximize ball velocity, and significantly reduce side spin, resulting in greater control and straighter, longer ball flight.

 Weekend warriors with accuracy issues will find that self-correcting golf balls help straighten their drives and iron shots from the fairway.

-Along with more distance, the reduction in side spin helps golfers maintain their shots along their target line.
+With greater distance, the reduction in side spin helps golfers keep their shots on their target line.

-The extra distance in these illegal golf balls makes the game more enjoyable, providing the antidote to the poison of hitting hooks, slices, and chunks.
+The extra distance these illegal golf balls provide makes the game more enjoyable, offering an antidote to the poison of hitting hooks, slices, and chunks.

-For senior golfers, non-conforming golf balls help boost distance, improve accuracy, and enhance the level of enjoyment on a golf course.
+For senior golfers, non-conforming golf balls help boost distance, improve accuracy, and enhance enjoyment on the course.

-Of course, younger recreational golfers hoping to enjoy a day away from the hassles of life on a golf course can find a large enhancement of joy by playing illegal golf balls.
+Of course, younger recreational golfers hoping to enjoy a day away from the hassles of life on a golf course can find a significant increase in joy by playing illegal golf balls.

 How We Tested the Golf Balls

-We start by researching the specifications of each illegal golf ball, looking at how they go against USGA regulations.
+We start by researching the specifications of each illegal golf ball, examining how they comply with USGA regulations.

 This includes evaluating compression rating, size variations, aerodynamic modifications, and any enhancements the golf ball uses to exceed legal limits.